Accenture/reactive-interaction-gateway/docs/api-gateway.md

 }]
 ```

 Note that the `target` field is set to `kafka` (for Kinesis use `kinesis`).
 The `topic` field is mandatory, but the `schema` field is optional.
-Alternatively (fallback to the previously used solution), you can define these values via environment variables, described by the `PROXY_KAFKA_*` and `PROXY_KINESIS_*` variables in the [Operator's Guide](./rig-ops-guide.md).
 Note that the `topic` and `schema` fields are just about publishing to event stream and have nothing to do with events consumption.

-> Beware, that the fallback method is deprecated and will be removed in the version 3.0.

 The endpoint expects the following request format: